WQU-MScFE-Capstone-MGS/qc-tick-data-strategies/README.md

 </pre>

 To create python environment one needs to use conda and use 'requirements.txt'.
 This environment should be built on python verios 3.6.

+<code>conda create --name QC python=3.6
+conda activate QC
+pip install -r requirements.txt</code>

 It will be used for running python scripts as well as for LEAN Engine.

 ## Data Download